Ruderman Family Foundation

 Geographic Alignment

-- Israeli organizations and those strengthening Israel-Diaspora relations
+- Israeli organisations and those strengthening Israel-Diaspora relations

 - Higher education institutions, especially in Massachusetts